LearnersGuild/guide/Game_Manual/Stats.md

 The average % quality of all projects you've worked on.

-## Learning Support
+## Health - Culture

-How much your team members felt that you supported them in their learning.
+How much your team members felt you contributed positively to the team culture.
 This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

-Learning support is calculated by taking the results of learning support question from the retrospective, and converting the Likert-scale values (0-6) to a percent (0-100%).
+Culture contribution is calculated by taking the results of culture contribution question from the retrospective ("Based on X's culture contribution..."), and converting the Likert-scale values (0-6) to a percent (0-100%).
 A "strongly agree" answer is equal to 6 Likert points.
 So if you received two "agrees" and a "strongly agree", your average Likert score would be 5.33 ((5 + 5 + 6) / 3), which is then converted to a percentage score of 88.88% (5.33 / 6).

-## Culture Contribution

-How much your team members felt you contributed positively to the team culture.
-This is a weighted average that only uses retrospective data from the previous 6 cycles.
-Represented as a percentage (0..100%).

-Culture contribution scores are calculated the same as learning support scores, but using the culture contribution answers from the retrospective.

 ### What Culture Contribution Means